MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     dotnet run
     ```

-    There will be some **warning** messages when you build and run the application, but there shouldn't be any errors.
+    Some **warning** messages are displayed when you build and run the application, but there shouldn't be any errors.

 1. Wait for the application to start, then open a browser window and navigate to the localhost URL listed in the terminal.